 - 1. Upon receiving the Contractor's Statement of Qualifications & Questionnaire in response to the invitation for construction services, the Agency shall review them for completeness.
-In the event of an incomplete submittal, the Agency may contact the firm to obtain the required information provided the submittal due date has not passed.
-Contractors must submit any such supplemental information before the submittal due date.
-The Agency may disqualify any contractor that fails to supply required information before the due date from further consideration for non-responsiveness. - 2.
-The Committee will evaluate the submittals using the following criteria: - a.
+In the event of an incomplete submittal, the Agency may contact the firm to obtain the required information.
+The Agency may disqualify any Contractor that fails to supply required information before the due date from further consideration. - 2.
+The Committee will convene a meeting for the purpose of evaluating submittals using the following criteria: - a.
 Past performance; - b.
 Ability of proposed personnel; - c.
 Financial information regarding the firm's ability to provide required bonding and insurance; - d.
-Location of the firm's proposed office in relation to the project area; - e.
-Firm's general project experience. - 3.
-Each committee member must complete an evaluation of all submittals using the Selection Committee Member Contractor Evaluation Task Order Contract (SE-657).
-If a committee member determines two contractors to be equally qualified, the committee member must re-evaluate their rankings to break any ties in scores prior to submitting the SE-657 to the Committee Chair (Chair). - 4.
-After each committee member has completed and submitted their SE-657 to the Chair, the Chair must compile these rankings into a committee ranking using the Selection Committee Summary Task Order Contract (SE-658). - 5.
-If the Committee determines two contractors to be equally qualified, the Committee must re-evaluate their rankings to break any ties in final rankings.
+Location of the Contractor's proposed office in relation to the project area; - e.
+Contractor's general project experience; - f.
+Volume of state contracts awarded; - g.
+Other criteria included in the solicitation. - 3.
+Each Committee Member must complete an evaluation of all submittals using the Selection Committee Member Contractor Evaluation Task Order Contract (SE-657).
+If a Committee Member determines two Contractors to be equally qualified, the Committee Member must re-evaluate their rankings to break any ties in scores prior to submitting the SE-657 to the Committee Chair (Chair). - 4.
+After each Committee Member has completed and submitted their SE-657 to the Chair, the Chair must compile these rankings into a committee ranking using the Selection Committee Summary Task Order Contract (SE-658). - 5.
+If the Committee determines two Contractors to be equally qualified, the Committee must re-evaluate their rankings to break any ties in final rankings.
+This can be done in the following order: - a.
+The Chair shall compare the sums of the raw scores for the two tied Contractors from the SE-115's of all voting Committee Members.
+The Contractor with the highest sum of raw scores shall be ranked above the other; - b.
+The Committee shall rank the SC resident Contractor higher than the out-of-state Contractor; - c.
+If one of the tied Contractors is a business certified as a Minority Business Enterprise by the SC Office of Small and Minority Business Assistance, it shall be ranked higher than the other; - d.
+If the tied firms are SC resident Contractors, the Contractor located in the same taxing jurisdiction as the Agency's project shall be ranked higher than the other; - e.
+By Committee consensus on which proposal is the most advantageous to the State.

-F. FINAL DETERMINATION AND NOTIFICATION OF AWARD
+E. FINAL DETERMINATION AND NOTIFICATION OF AWARD

-- 1. The Committee's decision on the ranking of each contractor is final, subject only to the Agency's internal approval process. - 2.
+- 1. The Committee's decision on the ranking of each Contractor is final, subject only to the Agency's internal approval process. - 2.
 Once the Agency determines its ranking is final, the Agency must submit a Request for Concurrence in Posting Notice of Intent to Award-TOC (SE-660) and submit to OSE for approval along with the following: - a.
-A copy of signed SE-614 for each Committee member;
+A copy of signed SE-614 for each Committee Member; - b.

-- b.
 A copy of all SE-657s and the SE-658; - c.
-A copy of the proposed SE-670; - d.
-Contractor licenses (from LLR website) for the 4 selected contractors; and - e.
-A copy of the contract to be executed by the parties. - 3.
+A copy of the proposed SE-670; and - d.
+Contractor licenses (from SCLLR website) for the 4 selected Contractors. - 3.
 After review, OSE will return an approved copy of the SE-660 to the Agency. - 4.
 The Agency must then send a copy of the SE-670 to all firms that responded to the Invitation for Construction Services TOC and post the SE-670 at the location set forth in the Invitation.